Affiliate links on Android Authority may earn us a commission. Learn more.

 How to clean a USB-C port

-Though you can protect the USB-C ports on many devices with the right case, a plug, or even just a piece of tape, you’ll inevitably have to clean a port out at some point.
-It’s easy for debris to get trapped in such a small space, especially when it’s part of a phone in a lint-filled pocket.
+Though you can protect the USB-C ports on many devices with the right case, a removable plug, or even just a piece of tape, you’ll inevitably have to clean a port out at some point.
+It’s easy for debris to get trapped in such a small space, especially when it belongs to a phone in a lint-filled pocket.
 Here’s how to clean any USB-C port in a minute or two — and what to avoid in the process.

 - Blow air into the port to clear out loose debris.
 You'll probably want to use a can of compressed air.

-- If you still suspect there's debris, find a toothpick or similar object small enough to get into the port that isn't metal, sharp, or fuzzy.
+- If you still suspect there's debris, find a toothpick, toothbrush, or similar object small enough to get into the port that isn't metal, sharp, or fuzzy.